gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 key points permanently.
 Don't fall prey to expensive agile transformation methodologies like SAFe or other IT consultants.
-Usually they promise a magical and fast performance boost but often they turn out as insignificant.
+Usually they promise a magical and fast performance boost but often the impact turns out as insignificant or even worsens the situation.

-### Do you empower your developers?
+### 24. Do you empower your developers?

-Many companies treat their developers as pure delivery teams, i.e. they are used to implement features based on roadmaps defined by leadership, stakeholders for product management departments.
-Why this is a bad idea, see [Marty Cagan's post](https://svpg.com/product-fail/).
+Many companies treat their developers as pure delivery teams, i.e. they are used to implement features based on roadmaps defined by leadership, stakeholders for product management.
+Why this is a bad idea, see [Marty Cagan's post "why products fail?"](https://svpg.com/product-fail/).
 With this approach you only getting half of their value.
 Further companies think developer teams can be easily replaced or even outsourced.
 They are treated as mercenaries but as we know from [John